-The FAA support team grew into CNA's Enterprise Systems and Data Analysis (ESDA) division, which today has offices just blocks from FAA headquarters and has supported multiple directorates with the seamless integration of people, processes, data and technology.
-The leader of ESDA, Brad Ng, started supporting the FAA in 1993, fresh off a Navy cruiser that had been tracking the flights of drug shipments out of South America.
+The FAA support team grew into CNA's Enterprise Systems and Data Analysis (ESDA) division, which today has offices just down the road from FAA headquarters and has supported multiple directorates with the seamless integration of people, processes, data and technology.
+The leader of ESDA for more than two decades, Brad Ng, started supporting the FAA in 1993, fresh off a Navy cruiser that had been tracking the flights of drug shipments out of South America.
 "The Navy was easier," Ng quips.
 "There were fewer assets to track."

 In February of 1993, CNA's management held a retreat at the Wye Woods Conference Center on Maryland's Eastern Shore.
 There, they decided to stand up a formal entity under CNA that would handle all nondefense work.
 It would be called the Institute for Public Research (IPR).
-Today about a quarter of CNA analysts work for IPR, which, in addition to ESDA, has divisions in Education and Safety and Security.
+Today about a quarter of CNA analysts work for IPR, which, in addition to ESDA, has the Safety and Security Division.